andubiel/BRKDEV-2011/README.md

 Introduction
 ------------

-This repo suppliments the BRKDEEV-2011 CLUS session.
-This immmutable cloud infrastructure demo focuses on remote access tto a dev/test environment with Terraform and Ansible orchestration.
+This repo supplements the BRKDEV-2011 CLUS session.
+This immmutable cloud infrastructure demo focuses on remote access to a dev/test environment with Terraform and Ansible orchestration.

 The demo includes the following components:

 - AWS tenant
-- AWS EKS (kubenetes) cluster
+- AWS EKS (kubernetes) cluster
 - NGINX web service
 - Cisco ASAv web vpn
 - Terraform